marcobrioschi/litteral-code-map-generator/README.md

 For each statement you can add elements on the map adding:

-* a multiline code comment before the statement
+* a comment before the statement
-* a single line comment after the statement
+* a comment after the statement and in the same line

 ## Design decisions